 After Shark Tank

-After the episode aired, P-nuff Crunch experienced the “Shark Tank effect” and received a huge bump in orders!
-The deal with Mark Cuban closed but it’s not listed on his personal website under Shark Tank investments.
+After the episode aired, P-nuff Crunch experienced the “Shark Tank effect” as they company generated over $200,000 in revenue within hours.
+The deal with Mark Cuban closed but it’s not yet listed on his personal website under Shark Tank investments.

 The product is available to buy online through their website and Amazon.
-They are in 450 stores nationwide with retailer partners such as Walmart, Central Market and Target.
+In 2020, they were avaiable in 450 stores nationwide with retailer partners such as Walmart, Central Market and Target.
+According to their website, they are sold at 176 locations as of March 2025.
 P-nuff Crunch is making an estimated $1 million in annual revenue and is valued at $3 million.